farcasterxyz/contracts/README.md

 Use forge to run the deploy script, which can take a few minutes to complete:

-`forge script script/IDRegistry.s.sol:IDRegistryScript --rpc-url $RINKEBY_RPC_URL --private-key $RINKEBY_PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_KEY -vvvv`
+`forge script script/NameRegistry.s.sol:NameRegistryScript --rpc-url $GOERLI_RPC_URL --private-key $GOERLI_PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_KEY -vvvv`

 The deploy script will generate .json outputs to track the latest deployments and transactions.
 Do not commit these changes unless you are modifying one of the published contracts above.